dvorakjt/abc-notation-transposition/README.md

 ### Common Gotchas
 #### Lack of tune head / key
-`transposeAbc` expects abc notation which contains a head and body.
+`transposeABC` expects abc notation which contains a head and body.
 The head is terminated by the K: field, and must, at minimum, also include an X: field (the tune reference number).

 Valid: